Skip to main content

 M.S. in Computer Science Education

-I have my undergraduate degree and am already a classroom instructor in Nebraska, or an informal educator in a museum, library, or other program.
-I'm looking to enhance my computer science pedagogy and earn my master's.
+Undergraduate degree and already a classroom instructor in Nebraska, or an informal educator in a museum, library, or other program.
+Looking to enhance your computer science pedagogy and earn a master's in Computer Science Education.

 CS Education Graduate Certificate